-Lesson no. 4: Invest in high quality, comfortable pair of waterproof shoes.
+Lesson no. 4: Invest in high quality, comfortable pair of waterproof boots.

 It may come as a surprise that tree planting is mostly a mental game.
 It’s like running a marathon whereby you have to focus on the moment and put one foot in front of the other.
 It’s a great way to develop a mental override.
 There were often moments when we were pushed to our limits or felt exhausted.
 Despite this, we had to find a way to keep going.

 Benefits of Tree Planting